-About the Stamps …
+About the stamps …

 No more clunky comments and digital sticky notes, and say goodbye to ambiguous highlighting.
 Now you can keep the comment boxes in reserve for queries to your author or in-house editor.

-Which Software is Compatible?
+Which software is compatible?

 I’ve tested the stamps on Adobe Acrobat (standard version) and PDF-XChange and can confirm that they can be imported (other PDF editors that have stamping functions, such as Foxit and PDFill, may also be compatible, though I’ve yet to verify this – comments welcome!).

-What if You Only have a Free Reader/Viewer?
+What if you only have a free reader/viewer?

 With PDF XChange Viewer, you don't even need to worry about enabling comments – the stamps will work on your PDF as soon as you have uploaded them.
 An additional benefit of Viewer is that you can import all the stamps in one go.

-Can You Use the Stamps with a Mac?
+Can you use the stamps with a Mac?

-I work on a PC but since the stamps files are PDFs it shouldn't make any difference whether you're working on a PC or a Mac.
+I work on a PC but since the stamps files are PDFs it doesn't make any difference whether you're working on a PC or a Mac.
 Rather, the most important thing is that you have the Mac version of your PDF editor, e.g. Acrobat for Mac.